Rach3Project/ismir25_rach3midi_supp/Rehearsal_Structure_Analysis/ponce_can_annotation_details.md

     </td>
 </table>

-As the only information passed to the interval grouping and merging are the the diagonals found in this search, from the plots above we can see the following:
+From the plots above we can see the following:
 - As initially thought, this search does not yield enough diagonals in the intersecting boxes of the first 3 groups.
 - For the last 3 groups it would be possible to postprocess this search meaningfully, although the recall is also not perfect.

-The diagonal breaks referred to in the zoomed-in similarity matrixes of intra group pairs can be seen for the last 3 groups.

-However, as the only information passed to the interval grouping and merging are the the diagonals found in this search.

 In contrast, we use different settings and observe their effect: